MicrosoftDocs/azure-docs/articles/aks/howto-deploy-java-wls-app.md

 For step-by-step guidance in setting up WebLogic Server on Azure Kubernetes Service, see the official documentation from Oracle at [Azure Kubernetes Service](https://oracle.github.io/weblogic-kubernetes-operator/samples/azure-kubernetes-service/).

-If you're interested in providing feedback or working closely on your migration scenarios with the engineering team developing these solutions, fill out this short [survey on WebLogic migration](https://aka.ms/wls-on-azure-survey) and include your contact information.
+If you're interested in providing feedback or working closely on your migration scenarios with the engineering team developing WebLogic on AKS solutions, fill out this short [survey on WebLogic migration](https://aka.ms/wls-on-azure-survey) and include your contact information.
 The team of program managers, architects, and engineers will promptly get in touch with you to initiate close collaboration.

 ## Prerequisites